 My Journey from Homelessness to Here

 I was in my mid-forties when I became homeless.
 I was almost 50 when I finally got a job and a place to live again.
 Seven years and two jobs later, I am dusted off, cleaned up, and writing this Bio.
 The one thing that living on the streets for five years taught me is no matter how bad things are, they could always be worse.
 And that is why I can always and easily list off the things I am thankful for!
-HeadPointe is the natural outgrowth of my homeless experience, my experiences in nature, and my personal journey as an African-American hiker, backpacker, and rock climber.
+HeadPointe is the natural outgrowth of my homeless experience, my experiences in nature, and my personal journey as an African-American hiker, and backpacker.
 Keep Climbing!